snowplow/scala-forex/README.md

 ForexConfig contains only general configurations:

-1. _'nowishCacheSize'_  is the size configuration for near-live(nowish) lookup cache, it can be disabled by setting its value to 0.
+1. `nowishCacheSize`  is the size configuration for near-live(nowish) lookup cache, it can be disabled by setting its value to 0.

-2. _'nowishSecs'_  is the time configuration for near-live lookup.
-Nowish call will use the exchange rate stored in nowish cache if its time stamp is less than or equal to 'nowishSecs' old.
+2. `nowishSecs`  is the time configuration for near-live lookup.
+Nowish call will use the exchange rate stored in nowish cache if its time stamp is less than or equal to `nowishSecs` old.

-3. _'eodCacheSize'_  is the size configuration for end-of-day(eod) lookup cache, it can be disabled by setting its value to 0.
+3. `eodCacheSize`  is the size configuration for end-of-day(eod) lookup cache, it can be disabled by setting its value to 0.

-4. _'getNearestDay'_ is the rounding configuration for latest prior eod(at) lookup.
+4. `getNearestDay` is the rounding configuration for latest prior eod(at) lookup.
 The lookup will be performed on the next day if the rounding mode is set to EodRoundUp, and on the previous day if EodRoundDown.

-5. _'baseCurrency'_ can be configured if the user is using Unlimited or Enterprise account.
+5. `baseCurrency` can be configured if the user is using Unlimited or Enterprise account.
 If it is set to other currencies other than USD, the configurableBase value in OerClient has to be set to true accordingly.

 All configurations in ForexConfig are set to recommended values, but users are free to set them to desired values.